enebular/docs/en/InfoMotion/UploadInfoType.md

 Now the Infomotion is loaded to Enebular let's see how we can connect it to a [DataSource](./CreateDataSource.md) and view/edit it in [Dashboard](./CreateInfoMotion.md).

+## Restrictions

+Please note that there is an restriction on InfoTypes which can be uploaded.

+- The maximum total file size must not exceed 1MB.